Y Felinheli: Transport

 The A487 road by-pass, completed in 1994, has removed much traffic congestion from the main street.
 The nearest railway station as the crow flies is across the Menai Strait at Llanfairpwll (2 mi).
 The next nearest (not involving travelling by boat) is at Bangor (4 mi).

 Historically, the passenger railway station Port Dinorwic was open between 1852 and 1960.
 There was also a narrow gauge railway running from the town to Dinorwic Quarry on the Dinorwic Railway (later Padarn Railway) to carry slate.

 Education

-Welsh language parent-and-toddler group Cylch Ti a Fi Y Felinheli and a Welsh-language playgroup Cylch Meithrin Y Felinheli currently serves the community with the support of Mudiad Meithrin.
+A Welsh-language playgroup Cylch Meithrin Y Felinheli currently serves the community with the support of Mudiad Meithrin.

 Ysgol Gynradd Y Felinheli provides Welsh-medium primary education to the village and the surrounding area.
-As of 2022, there were 179 pupils enrolled at the school.
+As of 2024, there were 171 pupils enrolled at the school.

 In terms of secondary education, the village is in the catchment area of three secondary schools, namely Ysgol Tryfan, Ysgol Syr Hugh Owen and Ysgol Friars.

 Governance

 Local Government

-Y Felinheli forms part of the Bethel a'r Felinheli ward and is currently represented in Gwynedd Council by Plaid Cymru councillors Sasha Ellen Fraser Williams and Iwan Huws.
-The village also has a Community Council, currently chaired by councillor Iwan Huws.
+Y Felinheli forms part of the Bethel a'r Felinheli ward and is currently represented in Cyngor Gwynedd by Plaid Cymru councillors Sasha Ellen Fraser Williams and Gwion Emyr.
+The village also has a Community Council, currently chaired by Eifion Wyn Williams.